Efficient quantification on large-scale networks: Introduction

 This work deals with the task of \textit{network quantification} (\textbf{NQ}), which consists of performing quantification on interlinked datapoints, i.e., on nodes belonging to a graph.
 As noted by~\citet{Tang:2010uq}, NQ is suitable in settings where the goal is to estimate how a population of interrelated individuals is distributed according to classes of interest (e.g., to infer the proportion of spam or malicious accounts in a social network).

-Analogously to the distinction between quantification and classification in non-relational domains, there is substantial difference between NQ and the task of node classification (Sec.~\ref{sec:graph-learning}).
-The latter is concerned with predicting labels or assigning categories to nodes in a graph based on their features and the network topology~\citep{bacciu2023gentle}, i.e., focusing on predicting the individual classes of the unlabeled nodes, while the purpose of NQ is to predict their aggregate class distribution among different network sub-communities.
-The example in Fig~\ref{fig:nc-vs-nq} summarizes the main differences between these two classes of tasks.
+Analogously to the distinction between quantification and classification in non-relational domains, there is substantial difference between NQ and the task of node classification (Section~\ref{sec:graph-learning}).
+The latter is concerned with predicting labels or assigning categories to nodes in a graph based on their features and the network topology~\citep{bacciu2023gentle}, i.e., focusing on predicting the individual classes of the unlabelled nodes, while the purpose of NQ is to predict their aggregate class distribution among different network sub-communities.
+The example in Figure~\ref{fig:nc-vs-nq} summarizes the main differences between these two classes of tasks.

 Due to its specific setting, NQ is also fundamentally different from plain quantification since it is applied to the nodes of a graph, which are not independent and identically distributed (i.i.d.) like non-relational datapoints, but rather interdependent according to the graph structure.
 Moreover, real-world networks are usually large-scale and characterized by complex properties such as non-linear connectivity patterns and heterophily (i.e., prevalence of inter-class edges), which non-relational quantification models are unable to capture.